FerretCode-Freelancing/fc-hosting/README.md

 ## Who it's for 🧑

-FerretCode Hosting is for people who want to host small applications or projects at a cheap price
+FerretCode Hosting is for people who want to host small to medium size applications or projects at a cheap price

 ## How it works 📝

 1. Choose your GitHub repository
-2. Paste your environment variables
+2. Add your environment variables
-3. Make a name for your app
-4. Wait for deployment
+3. Wait for deployment
-5. And you're done!
+4. And you're done!

 ## Pricing 💵

 Pricing is subject to change.

-- <500kb size: $1/month
+- <500kb size: $1/environment/month
-- <1mb size: $2/month
+- <1mb size: $2/environment/month
-- <5mb size: $5/month
+- <5mb size: $5/environment/month
 - For project sizes >5mb please contact me for custom pricing.

 ## Support 📧